 Age of Consent in California

 Statutory rape is considered a wobbler, which means it is a crime that can be a misdemeanor or a felony.
-If charged with misdemeanor statutory rape, the defendant may face a maximum jail sentence of one year and a fine of up to $1,000.
-If charged with felony statutory rape, then the defendant may face a maximum prison sentence of four years and a fine of up to $10,000.
+A misdemeanor offense is pusnishable by a maximum jail sentence of one year and a fine of up to $1,000, while felony offense carries a maximum prison sentence of four years and a fine of up to $10,000.

 Misdemeanor statutory rape involves a defendant no more than three years old than the victim.
 Felony statutory rape involves a defendant who is older than 21 years of age and the victim who is 16 years old or younger.

-Keep in mind, California does not have a close-in-age exemption, also known as “Romeo and Juliet laws.”
-These laws are put in place to prevent the prosecution of individuals who engage in consensual sexual activity when both parties are close in age to each other, and one or both parties are below the age of consent.
+Keep in mind, California does not have a close-in-age exemption--or “Romeo and Juliet laws.”
+These laws are put in place to prevent individuals who are close in age with one another or below the age of consent to engage in consensual sexual activity.
 Since there is no such law in California, two individuals both under the age of 18 who consensually engage in sexual activity can both potentially be charged with statutory rape.